-Dr. Jeffrey Hays has created a friendly family and general dentistry in Clinton, NC.
+Dr. Oquejiofor has created a friendly family and general dentistry in Clinton, NC.
 He offers custom mouthguards to our patients who play contact sports.
 Going above and beyond over-the-counter options, custom mouthguards are designed using dental impressions of your own smile to ensure the proper fit and function.
 Investing in a custom mouthguard now can save you a lot of money and discomfort, later on, especially if you are more at risk for experiencing dental emergencies.

 Many sports require the use of a mouthguard in order to participate.
 The American Dental Association recommends wearing custom mouthguards for the following sports because of their high risks of dental damage: acrobats, basketball, boxing, field hockey, football, gymnastics, handball, ice hockey, lacrosse, martial arts, racquetball, roller hockey, rugby, shot putting, skateboarding, skiing, skydiving, soccer, squash, surfing, volleyball, water polo, weightlifting, and wrestling.

 TMJ Treatment & Teeth Grinding

 Custom mouthguards can also be used to treat bruxism and TMJ disorders.
 Bruxism, also known as teeth grinding, causes a lot of damage to your smile without you even knowing.
 Dr. Oquejiofor looks for the signs and symptoms of teeth grinding during all preventative dental exams.
 If you grind your teeth, a custom mouthguard can be worn at night to prevent this repetitive action from causing unwanted dental damage while you sleep.